UNINETTSigma2/documentation/faq/migration2saga.md

 terminating (as a shell would do)?

 ## Batch jobs

 Most production jobs are run as batch jobs.
-You specify how many resources the job needs, for how long, against which project account it should be billed for, and what commands the job should run.
+You specify how many resources the job needs, for how long, on which project account it should be billed for, and what commands the job should run.
 After you submitted a job, you don't need to do anything to launch it - it may start at any time when the resources it requests become available.
 When this sounds familiar to you being a user on Abel or Fram, then you're right.